I recently met with a group of moms and talked with them about finances and parenting. It was a helpful and fun discussion.

 In addition, beware of the examples you are setting for your kids on a daily basis.
 You may want to consider using cash, instead of credit cards and checks to show your children how money really works.
 If you have your paycheck direct deposited, keep in mind that your children don’t see the correlation of work and money.

-Teaching children about money management is a process, just like parenting.
+Teaching children about finances and money management is a process, just like parenting.
 And of course, what works for one child, might not work for another!

 How are you teaching your children money management skills?